codingame-team/DnD-5th-Edition-API/README.md

   - [Ncurses version](manual/manual_ncurses_version.md): (simple textual arena using *ncurses* with basic fights and moving enemies, and limited DnD rules)

 #### New Features (Staging)
-    Graphic maze exploration using Tk with a single character (and limited gameplay) and DnD minimal rulesets:
+    Graphic combat exploration using Tk with a single character (and limited gameplay) and DnD minimal rulesets:

     - explore levels of dungeons
     - collect treasures